Sign up to our Newsletter

 1. What Is the #1 Law School In America?

-Stanford University Law School is ranked as the best law school in the US, followed closely by Yale University Law School.
+Stanford Law School comes in as the #1 law school in the US, although Yale University Law School follows closely behind.

 2. What Is the Most Prestigious Law School In America?

-Yale Law School is widely regarded as the most prestigious law school in the U.S. thanks to its strong reputation, rich history, distinguished faculty, and influential alumni, even though it’s currently the second-ranked law school.
+Yale Law School is widely regarded as the most prestigious law school in the US thanks to its strong reputation, rich history, distinguished faculty, and influential alumni.
 However, it's important to consider what aspects of a law school matter most to you when assessing prestige.

 3. Which Law School Is the Hardest To Get Into?